UoB-COMSM0166/2025-group-9/README.md

 The Lift class offers a way for players to move between floors, responding dynamically to player input.
 Players also face Puzzles, which need to be solved in order to enter specific areas or unlock cure parts.
 Every puzzle has a type, a timer, and rewards when solved successfully.
 The Obstacles class adds obstacles that block player movement or need careful actions to disable.
 Barriers can be immobile (e.g., walls) or mobile (e.g., moving obstacles), and they damage player health or progress.

 The CureComponents class is the main ingredients that must be collected in order to create the cure.
-The component is assigned to a specific player depending on their specialty (Chemistry or Biology), and coordination is required to complete the task.
+The component is assigned to a specific player depending on their specialty (Chemistry or Botany), and coordination is required to complete the task.
 The GameController checks if all the cure components have been obtained, and upon completion, it signals the GameManager to begin the final challenge to beat the clock in reaching the lab before the virus can fully mature.

 <br>